smok-serwis/chad/README.md

 This is a project ran internally at SMOK sp. z o. o. investigating whether this is a right approach for creating and maintaining documentation.

+It consists of two parts - a backend service and a [frontend](frontend).